Skip to content

 Things not to Do:

-- Inside the church, don’t get too close to the main altar.
-Visitors are sometimes barred from entering this sacred area by a fence but stay away from it in any case.
+• Inside the church, don’t get too close to the main altar.
+A fence sometimes prevents visitors from entering this sacred area, but stay away.

-Pro Tip: Please keep in mind that the church closes every day from 12 p.m. to 3 p.m., and the church museum closes on Sunday.
+Pro Tip: Please remember that the church closes every day from 12 p.m. to 3 p.m., and the church museum closes on Sunday.

 4- Be Royal… Be Real: Head to Via Garibaldi Palaces